-The school follows the guidance for safe practice in science as given in 'Be Safe' produced by the ASE and endorsed as a standard by the Council.
+The MAT schools follow the guidance for safe practice in science as given in 'Be Safe' produced by the ASE and endorsed as a standard by the Council.
 The hazards associated with Science are controlled by following the guidance contained therein.
+CLEAPSS for Primary Schools is also used for information.